-I am no psychologist – a recovering engineer, at best – but I have learned, the hard way, indeed, that without intrinsic motivation, there is no catalyst for change, no way to overcome our inherent resistance to change.
+I am no psychologist — a recovering engineer, at best — but I have learned, the hard way, indeed, that without intrinsic motivation, there is no catalyst for change, no way to overcome our inherent resistance to change.
 This resistance doesn’t arise from a fear of change itself; it stems from our fear of the unknown of what lies ahead.
-Even the worst situation can become comfortable in lieu of an alternative that may be worse.
+Even the worst situation can become comfortable compared to an alternative that may be worse.

 The process of hoshin kanri demystifies such uncertainty by providing a structured way to walk the path while it is being co-created.
-The approach brings everyone together to design, experiment, adjust, and act the way forward (using PDCA).
+The approach brings everyone together to design (plan), experiment (do), adjust (check), and act the way forward (using PDCA).

-It can be an exciting and frightening experience at once, and I cannot downplay the fact that hoshin kanri—or any process to effect transformational change—is an emotionally-charged process of co-creation, fraught with obstacles and challenges.
+It can be an exciting and frightening experience at once, and I cannot downplay the fact that hoshin kanri — or any process to effect transformational change — is an emotionally charged process of co-creation, fraught with obstacles and challenges.
 Hence, executive coaching is vital to support leaders who are engaged in facilitating hoshin kanri.
-These leaders need guidance for themselves as they move through this challenging process to help them effectively coach their team members and, in many cases, teach them how to coach others.
+These leaders need guidance as they move through this challenging process to help them effectively coach their team members and, in many cases, teach them how to coach others.